Quick Summary:

 npm install –save-dev webpack webpack-cli html-webpack-plugin webpack-dev-server babel-loader css-loader

-This will install webpack & dependencies that we need for webpack configuration.
+This will install the webpack & dependencies that we need for webpack configuration.

 NOTE:-Webpack Module Federation is available in version 5 and above of webpack.